cognusion/AllHandsOnDeck/README.md

   -logfile string
     	Output to a logfile, instead of standard out (enables progressbar to screen) -max int
-    	Specify the maximum number of concurent commands to execute.
+    	Specify the maximum number of concurrent commands to execute.
 Set to 0 to make a good guess for you (default 0) -quiet
     	Suppress most-if-not-all normal output
   -sleep string